CEN3031-5c/Sapphire-Project18-5c/README.md

 ## `Video Storage`

 - Added a database to store the YouTube embed links via [Strapi](https://docs-v3.strapi.io/developer-docs/latest/getting-started/introduction.html).
-- Link insertion and deletion via the Activity Editor within Teacher View.
+- Link insertion and deletion via the Activity Editor within Classroom Manager View.
+- Videos can be uploaded to workspaces in the activity editor or in general via the Gallery tab in the Classroom Manager view.

 # Contributions and Development